anoma/nspec/docs/tutorial/engines/index.juvix.md

     of the time stamping server. -->

     Finally,
-    we shall write code for the messages that an engine is able to process.
+    we want to write code for the messages that an engine is able to process.
-    We use a records for the list of message arguments, using the message tag as constructor name in an algebraic datatype
+    We use a record fields for the list of message arguments, using the message tag as constructor name in a datatype
     that encompasses all the messages
     that the time stamp server is able to process (so far).